 - Endoscopy, to view the inside of your stomach with a scope

-- Tissue sample (biopsy), which can be removed during endoscopy and analyzed in the laboratory
+- Tissue sample, also called a biopsy, which can be removed during endoscopy and analyzed in the laboratory

 Treatment depends on the type of stomach polyps you have:

 - Small polyps that aren't adenomas.
 These polyps might not require treatment.
-They typically don't cause signs and symptoms and only rarely become cancerous.
-Your doctor might recommend periodic monitoring so that growing polyps or ones that cause signs and symptoms can be removed.
+They typically don't cause symptoms and only rarely become cancerous.
+Your provider might recommend periodic monitoring so that growing polyps or ones that cause signs and symptoms can be removed.

 - Large stomach polyps.
 These might need to be removed.
 Most stomach polyps can be removed during endoscopy.